wissem01chiha/ALPR/README.md

     git clone https://github.com/wissem01chiha/cil4sys

-Navigate to the repository's dist folder and run
+Navigate to the repository  folder and run

     pip3  install ./dist/cil4sys-0.1.tar.gz

 This will install the application with it dependencies and data files.

-Verify the installation

-    cil4sys --version
+To check that all software modules are installed :

 ### Usage

 connect your camera to raspberry pi board throgh the USB port or the default raspi port , only one camera wich is ste to default will be detected  for the raspi kit camera you miust enable the camera interface

-after installation
+after installation navigate to the main script diractory folder and run

+    python main.py

 ### Documentation